bluekitchen/btstack/chipset/README.md

 The CYW43xxx series contains a Wifi and Bluetooth Controller.
 The Bluetooth Controller can be used independent from the Wifi part.

-Newer Controller likes the CYW5557x series requires to enter a so-called autobaud mode by asserting CTS (low) during reset/power-up.
+Newer Controllers such as the CYW55310 or the CYW5557x series require entering a so-called autobaud mode by asserting CTS (low) during reset/power-up.
 In this mode, only a subset of
 HCI commands are available.
 Please see posix-h4-bcm port to get started.

 **Init scripts**: For UART connected chipsets, an init script has to be uploaded after power on.
 For Bluetooth chipsets that are used in Broadcom Wifi+Bluetooth combos, this file often can be found as a binary file in Linux distributions with the ending *'.hcd'* or as part of the WICED SDK as C source file that contains the init script as a data array for use without a file system.

 To find the correct file, Broadcom chipsets return their model number when asked for their local name.

-BTstack supports uploading of the init script in two variants: using .hcd files looked up by name in the posix-h4 port and by linking against the init script in the WICED port.
-While the init script is processed, the chipsets RTS line goes high, but only 2 ms after the command complete event for the last command from the init script was sent.
+BTstack supports uploading the init script in two variants: using .hcd files looked up by name in the posix-h4 port and by linking against the init script in the WICED port.
+While the init script is processed, the chipset's RTS line goes high, but only 2 ms after the command complete event for the last command from the init script was sent.
 BTstack waits for 10 ms after receiving the command complete event for the last command to avoid sending before RTS goes high and the command fails.

 **BD Addr** can be set with a custom command.
 A fixed address is provided on some modules, e.g. the AP6212A, but not on others.